masterqwerty/mendix-box-docs/api-examples/folder/GetFolderItems.md

 ## Microflow Example

 ![](../../res/folder/get-folder-items/microflow.png)

-In this example I get a list of all the items in a certain folder and print them in a system message.
-Here's how each part is configured:

 1) Pass in a `BoxFolder` entity from a page that prompts the user for the id of the desired folder.